kishankr0711/Weather-Web-Application/README.md

 Search any city to view live temperature and weather details instantly.

    Features

-Real-time weather data
+Real-time weather data,
-Clean and easy UI
+Clean and easy UI.
 Works on all devices

-   Tech Used
+   Tech Used:
-HTML
-CSS
+HTML,
+CSS,
-JavaScript
+JavaScript and
 OpenWeatherMap API

-   How to Run
+   How to Run :

-Clone the repo and open index.html in your browser Replace "YOUR_API_KEY" in script with your OpenWeatherMap API key
+Clone the repo and open index.html in your browser

+Replace "YOUR_API_KEY" in script with your OpenWeatherMap API key

 LINK - https://kishankr0711.github.io/Weather-Web-Application/